ChrissiKalk97/SplitORF_pipeline/README.md

 These multiple open reading frames each encode a part of a full length protein, splitting it into pieces.

 The Split-ORF pipeline predicts possible Split-ORF transcripts in a user defined set of transcript sequences.
-Additionally, with DNA and protein unique regions are predicted for the Split-ORFs.
+Additionally, DNA and protein unique regions are predicted for the Split-ORFs.
 These regions do not occur in any other annotated protein coding transcript.

 ## Dependencies